mikesmitty/wyoming-helm/charts/ollama-intel/README.md

 ### With Llama.cpp (Alternative to Ollama)

-If you prefer to use llama.cpp instead of Ollama:
+If you prefer to use llama.cpp instead of Ollama, you have three options for loading models:

+#### Option 1: Download from Ollama Library

 ```yaml
 # values.yaml